 - Click Save

-Second Relation (Junction → Object B)
+Second Relation (Object B → Junction)

-- Select the second object (e.g., “Projects”)
+- Select the junction object (e.g., “Project Assignments”)

-- Set the relation type to Many-to-One
+- Set the relation type to One-To-Many (one project can link to many assignments)

 - Name the fields: